Thrash metal: Characteristics

 The guitar riffs often use chromatic scales and emphasize the tritone and diminished intervals, instead of using conventional single-scale-based riffing.
-For example, the intro riff of Metallica's "Master of Puppets" (the title track of the namesake album) is a chromatic descent, followed by a chromatic ascent based on the tritone.
+For example, the intro riff of Metallica's "Master of Puppets" (the title track of the namesake album) is a chromatic descent, followed by an ascent based on the tritone.

-Speed, pacing, and time changes also define thrash metal.
-Thrash tends to have an accelerating feel which may be due in large part to its aggressive drumming style.
-For example, drummers often use two bass drums, or a double-bass pedal to create a relentless, driving beat.
 Cymbal stops/chokes are often used to transition from one riff to another or to precede an acceleration in tempo.
-Some common characteristics of the genre are fast guitar riffs with aggressive picking styles and fast guitar solos, and extensive use of two bass drums as opposed to the conventional use of only one, typical of most rock music.

 To keep up with the other instruments, many bassists use a plectrum (pick).
-However, some prominent thrash metal bassists have used their fingers, such as Frank Bello, Greg Christian, Steve Di Giorgio, Robert Trujillo, and Cliff Burton.
+However, some prominent thrash metal bassists have used their fingers, most notably Frank Bello, Greg Christian, Steve Di Giorgio, Robert Trujillo, and Cliff Burton.
 Several bassists use a distorted bass tone, an approach popularized by Burton and Motörhead's Lemmy.
 Lyrical themes in thrash metal include warfare, corruption, injustice, murder, suicide, isolation, alienation, addiction, and other maladies that afflict the individual and society.
 In addition, politics, particularly pessimism and dissatisfaction towards politics, are common themes among thrash metal bands.
 Humor and irony can occasionally be found (Anthrax for example), but they are limited, and are an exception rather than a rule.

 Etymology

-The term "thrash" originated as a way of referring to hardcore punk, seen on the 1982 hardcore compilation album New York Thrash.
+The term "thrash" originated as a way of referring to hardcore punk, as shown on the 1982 hardcore compilation album New York Thrash.
 By 1983, the term "thrash metal" had entered colloquial use as a way to denote the fusion of hardcore and metal.
 The 1983 debut issue of Metal Forces used the term to describe the bands on the first Metal Massacre and Mike Varney's first three U.S. Metal compilation albums.
 Later the same year, the thirteenth issue of Metal Mania used the term in an article, saying it was used synonymously with "heavy thrash" and "punk metal", going on to say acts in the genre included Tank, Metallica, MDC, GBH, Discharge and Crucifix.
 The term is sometimes incorrectly credited to a 1984 Kerrang! magazine article by journalist Malcolm Dome, who used the term in reference to the song "Metal Thrashing Mad" by Anthrax.

 Around 1984, the most dominant name for what is now defined as thrash metal was "power metal", a name which eventually evolved to refer to the separate power metal genre.
 Similarly, for much of the 1980s, the names "thrash metal" and "speed metal" were generally used synonymously.
 The separate speed metal genre was defined retrospectively in the 1990s, to refer to 1980s bands who bridged the gap between thrash metal and power metal.